Welcome on Biosphere, IFB Cloud for Life Sciences

 • Single virtual machine (VM) to bunch of VMs.

-• BigMemory VM: up to 3 TB RAM.
+• BigMemory VMs with up to 3 TB RAM.

-• ManyCores VM: up to 255 vCPUs in a VM
+• ManyCores VMs with up to 255 vCPUs in a VM

 • Bring-Your-Own-Tools

-• Admin rights in the VM (all apps).
+• You have the admin rights in your VM (all apps).

-• Deploy with your own container image (some apps).
+• You can deploy your own container image (RtudioWeb/Shiny, JupyterLab).

-• Configure some apps with your own git repository (Infrastructure as Code).
+• You can configure your app with your own git repository (Infrastructure as Code).

 • Useful public biological reference databases